jurgenwigg/py3S60/newcore/Doc/library/exceptions.rst

    Base class for warnings about probable mistakes in module imports.

-   Ignored by the default warning filters.
-Enabling the :ref:`Python Development Mode <devmode>` shows this warning.

 .. exception:: UnicodeWarning

    Base class for warnings related to Unicode.

-.. exception:: EncodingWarning

-   Base class for warnings related to encodings.

-   See :ref:`io-encoding-warning` for details.

-   .. versionadded:: 3.10

 .. exception:: BytesWarning